Jennifer 8. Lee

 Chief Operating Officer

 Justin Keenan is a writer, designer and editor.
-He graduated magna cum laude with highest honors in English from Harvard in 2010.
+He graduated magna cum laude with highest honors in English from Harvard University in 2010.
 While at Harvard, he served as managing editor at The Harvard Book Review and as designer editor for The Gamut.
 As an undergraduate, he twice received 1st Place in the Edgar Eager Memorial Prize for his short stories, and also received the Monthly Prize for fiction writing and the LeBaron Russell Briggs Prize for his senior thesis, a collection of short stories advised by Amy Hempel.
 His stories have appeared in The Harvard Advocate and his poetry has appeared in The Louisville Review.
-He is currently working on his first novel.
+He is a Kentucky native and is currently working on his first novel.

 Matthew W. Granade